Fornacula/HarIDSync/README.md

 <a name="installing-samba"></a>
 ## Installing Samba

-Below examples are based on Debian Wheezy, but they are generic enough to be easily adapted for other distributions or operating systems.
+Below examples are based on Debian Jessie, but they are generic enough to be easily adapted for other distributions or operating systems.

 First, ensure the package manager has access to **Samba 4**:

 ```
-echo "deb http://http.debian.net/debian wheezy-backports main" > /etc/apt/sources.list.d/backports.list
+echo "deb http://http.debian.net/debian jessie-backports main" > /etc/apt/sources.list.d/backports.list
 apt-get update
 ```

 Then install Samba 4 with required tools:

 ```
-aptitude -t wheezy-backports install samba smbclient
+aptitude -t jessie-backports install samba smbclient
 ```

 ### Configuring Samba